-With survival rates among the best in the world, there is no better place for esophageal cancer care than Virginia Mason.
-The successful diagnosis and treatment of esophageal cancer requires the kind of expertise and experience found at Virginia Mason.
+With state-of-the-art diagnosis and treatment, there is no better place for esophageal cancer care than Virginia Mason.
+This success requires the kind of expertise and experience found at Virginia Mason.

 For decades, the Virginia Mason Esophageal program has been a Center of Excellence for the surveillance and treatment of a precursor of esophageal cancer known as Barrett's esophagus.

 At Virginia Mason, patients with esophageal cancer benefit from the team approach of two programs that offer exemplary outcomes in esophageal cancer treatment.
 These include the Floyd & Delores Jones Cancer Institute, and the Digestive Disease Institute’s Esophageal Center of Excellence.

 Our esophageal specialists at Virginia Mason include seasoned professionals including surgeons, radiologists and medical oncologists.
 These physicians work with other highly-skilled health care providers such as nurses, nutritionists and social workers to create a personalized care plan for each cancer patient.
 Patients receive care from all their specialists at one time and in one setting.